snproj/50054-cdpa-homework/syntax_analysis/syntax_analysis.md

 # Parsing Regular expression
 In this homework, you are tasked to develop a lexer and a parser for a regular expression.

-Besides the Scala code for Task 3, you should submit a report which should include detail steps of solving Task 1 and Task 2.
+Besides the Haskell code for Task 3, you should submit a report which should include detail steps of solving Task 1 and Task 2.

 ## Task 0